JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-jdbc/introduction/index.md

 ## Introduction

-* An introduction to JDBC video
+* An introduction to JDBC.
-* An overview of the project you are going to be working on
+* An overview of the project you are going to be working on.